 Your ebike is designed to work perfectly well in the rain and drizzle.
 The electronic parts should never be submerged and it’s best to keep your bike and battery in a dry place when not being used.
 If your bike gets particularly wet, we advise quickly drying it off before storage.

-If your bike is exposed to salt water it is very important that the bike is rinsed with fresh water as soon as possible after exposure.
+If your bike is exposed to salt water or roads that have been salted it is very important that the bike is rinsed with fresh water as soon as possible after exposure.
 If you leave your bike to dry after being exposed to salt water, certain parts will corrode.